TallaKuate/AddressBook/README.md

 # AddressBook
-RiskFirst – Technical Exercise
+This is a .net core 3.1 application that uses a microservices architecture.

-Architecture Summary:
+# Architecture Summary:

 This application is composed of: